Bases: BaseService

 A method that checks if a Docker image exists.

-:param name: The name or tag of the image.
+:param name: The name of the image to check.

 :return: True if the image exists, False otherwise.